Why Should You Wear Personal Protective Equipment

 Noise that's not deafening still damages

 hearing over time.
-Dust that doesn't make you cough today still settles in your lungs by next year.
-And the absence of an immediate threat is not the absence of risk.
+So dust that doesn't make you cough today still settles in your lungs by next year.
+The absence of an immediate threat is not the absence of risk.
 Learn to spot the low-level stuff—the constant compressor hum, the fine silica haze, the repetitive vibration—because those are the ones that end careers without ever causing a dramatic accident.

 Check the Gear, Not Just Yourself

 PPE fails silently sometimes.
 A strap loses elasticity.
 A lens gets scratched just enough to distort your view.
-Plus, foam on earplugs crumbles.
-Even so, once a month, dump the kit and inspect every item like you're checking a used car.
+Foam on earplugs crumbles.
+Day to day, once a month, dump the kit and inspect every item like you're checking a used car.
 If you wouldn't bet your eyesight on it, it doesn't belong in the box.

 Get Buy-In From the People Around You

 If you're the only one suited up, you'll feel stupid—and then you'll stop.
-That's why peer norm beats policy every time.
-On the flip side, call it out when a coworker's barehanding a blade change.
-And make it weird to be unprotected, not the other way around.
+That said, make it weird to be unprotected, not the other way around.
+Also, peer norm beats policy every time.
+Now, call it out when a coworker's barehanding a blade change.
 On a crew, safety is a group identity or it's nothing.

 Conclusion

 PPE isn't a checkbox or a box of stuff in the garage—it's a behavior system that only works when it's boring, consistent, and unglamorous.
-Even so, the people who stay uninjured for thirty years aren't the lucky ones.
 Know the gear, fit it right, wear it every time, and never let it substitute for fixing the actual hazard.
+The people who stay uninjured for thirty years aren't the lucky ones.
 They're the ones who made protection a reflex and never bargained with the risk.

 Latest Posts